 Joelle Fontaine was just a little girl when she moved to America from Haiti.

 There, she had community and family, and her mom took her to the beach every weekend.
 But it was scary, too.
-Jean-Claude “Baby Doc” Duvalier, who, like his father, “Papa Doc,” terrorized the people.
+The president was Jean-Claude “Baby Doc” Duvalier, who, like his father, “Papa Doc,” terrorized the people.
 Corruption, poverty, violence.

 “I loved my country.
 It’s never your choice to leave everything you know and love and come to a country where you don’t know the language and have to start completely over.
 But my mother’s business was burned down.
 We would hear gunshots at night.
 I was scared to sleep on the bed.
 I slept under the bed.
 I heard men come in the night and rape the girl next door.”